frePPLe/frepple/doc/model-reference/operations.rst

 ================ ================= ===========================================================
 suboperations    List of           List of sub-operations to execute in sequence.
                  suboperation      | See :doc:`suboperations`
+hard_posttime    Boolean           | A flag to mark whether the post-operation time of the
+                                     routing steps should be used as a hard or soft constraint.
+                                   | The default is false, i.e. a soft constraint.
+                                   | Note that this field currently is not defined in the
+                                     user interface or database.
+It is only available to customizations working in the planning engine.
 ================ ================= ===========================================================